ChatterjeeGroup-ISTA/PolyHorn/README.md

 ### Running PolyHorn

-To run PolyHorn on `input.smt2` with `config.json` the following command should be executed:
+To run PolyHorn on `input-example.smt2` the following command should be executed:

 ```
-./PolyHorn input-example.smt2 config-example.json
+python3 path/to/polyhorn/main.py --smt2 input-example.smt2
 ```

-Alternatively, the following command can be used to run PolyHorn using python directly:
+To run PolyHorn on `input-example.smt2` with `config-example.json` the following command should be executed:

 ```
-python3 src/polyhorn/main.py --smt2 input-example.smt2 --config config-example.json
+python3 path/to/polyhorn/main.py --smt2 input-example.smt2 --config config-example.json
 ```

 ## API Access